 See results

-What to say
+What to Say

-When to talk
+When to Say It

-Silence is not your enemy
+Silence is Golden

-Let’s say you are at dinner with a long awaited date, you run out of things to say to her.
+Let’s say you are at dinner with a long awaited date and you run out of things to say to her.
 Let a moment of silence pass while you both breathe each other in.
-Have a sip of your beer; think that you can’t know everything there is about this woman.
+Have a sip of your beer, remember that you can’t know everything there is about this woman.
 What is one of a million things you don't know and could ask?
 Family?
 Friends?
 Activities outdoors/ indoors?
 Exercise?
 Eating?
 Hobbies?
 Books/ movies?
 They are all important to her, so they should be to you as well.
 Use silence to collect your thoughts and consider what you say next, but don't allow silence to dominate- that will make things awkward and a second date will not happen.

-When to shut up
+When to Shut Up

 Lastly, Men, you must understand other people vanities, they’re not so different from your own.
 Bill Lampton, Ph.
 D. quotes an anonymous writer saying,